Prerequisites

 or the TortoiseSVN commit dialog.

-End your program with the "ESC" key and open `App.cpp` in your editor.
-In the `App::onInit`
+End your program with the “ESC” key and open App.cpp

 method about 50 lines from the top, add this code: